kubernetes/community/events/elections/2017/adnanabdulhussein_bio.md

 when defining and practicing a Code of Coduct and refining the contributor experience.

-Another area of the Steering Commitee I'm interested in is furthering the transparency and accountability for SIGs.
+Another area of the Steering Committee I'm interested in is furthering the transparency and accountability for SIGs.
 I believe improving the communication and enabling more knowledge sharing will empower both community and consumers.